MaJerle/stm32-cube-cmake-vscode/README.md

 ## CMake

+> This step is not necessary if you have installed the build tools with *STM32CubeCLT*

 Download and install [CMake](https://cmake.org/).

 Installation wizard will ask you to add CMake to environmental paths.
 Select the option or add `bin` folder of CMake installation folder to environmental path.

 ## Ninja

+> This step is not necessary if you have installed the build tools with *STM32CubeCLT*

 Download [Ninja build system](https://github.com/ninja-build/ninja/releases) from Github releases page.
 It comes as portable executable, without need to install anything.